getadvice/getadvice.github.io/about.md

 # {{ page.title }}

 > *TLDR; Free consultancy sessions*

-This site connects people willing to freely advice others struggling with tech or product issues.
+> **This is a free service and is oriented to help people, if you're part of a company you can hire or pay one of the persons here**

-**This is a free service and is oriented to help people, if you're part of a company you can hire or pay one of the persons here**
+This site connects people willing to freely advise others struggling with tech or product issues.

 You can voluntarily donate money to an advisor, but it is not mandatory.
 The goal of this site is to help others.